aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab2.en.md

 ![VPC](/static/16-lab/Inventory_VPC.png)

 8. A list of all the VPCs in your account is shown here.
 This table will indicate whether the VPC is secured by Multicloud Defense.
 Find the spoke VPC that was deployed in the pre-requisite section.
-9. Click on **Secure** button and select the Service VPC that was created in step 3.
+9. Click on **Secure** button for **ciscomcd-vpc** and **ciscomcd-vpc2** and select the Service VPC that was created in step 3.
+Note: If you already completed "Deploy Centralized Egress," ciscomcd-vpc entry would have been protected.

 ![secure](/static/16-lab/secure.png)